 The Glories shopping centre is a 250,000 m2 space that includes 166 shops, parking for 3,000 vehicles, plenty or restaurants and cafes, and a multi-screen cinema.

-What makes Glories an even more interesting area now, is its renovation project that is scheduled to be completed in 2019.
+What makes Glories an even more interesting area now, is its renovation project that is scheduled to be completed by 2020.

 The project includes several major changes.
 The traffic of the large avenues that cross here (Avenida Meridiana, Gran Via and Avenida Diagonal) will be redirected underground.

 But the most important change will be the creation of a new 140,000 m2 park that will be one of the largest of the city.
 The park will include different areas dedicated to sport, leisure, shows, and learning spaces.
 Some of the adjacent historical buildings (old factories) will be refurbished and incorporated in the park (project pictured below – Source: Ayuntamiento de Barcelona).

 All these changes will positively affect the value of the properties in Glories and Clot, so, if you are an investor looking for up and coming areas, keep an eye on this part of the city.